 Please wait while you are redirected.

-DESCRIPTIONA number of highly correlated single nucleotide polymorphisms (SNPs) found in the chromosome 9 region p21 locus (9p21) have been significantly associated with myocardial infarction (MI), particularly early onset MI, and other manifestations of cardiovascular disease (CVD).
-Associations between 9p21 SNPs and risk of abdominal aortic aneurysm and with intracranial aneurysm have also been reported.
-Genotyping for 9p21 SNPs may be offered as an approach to identify patients who may be at increased risk of some of these outcomes.
+DESCRIPTIONA number of highly correlated single nucleotide polymorphisms (SNPs) found in the chromosome 9 region p21 locus (9p21) have been significantly associated with risk of myocardial infarction (MI), particularly early onset MI, and other manifestations of cardiovascular disease (CVD).
+Associations between 9p21 SNPs and risk of abdominal aortic aneurysm, intracranial aneurysms, and other vascular disorders have also been reported.
+Genotyping for 9p21 SNPs has been investigated to identify patients at risk of cardiovascular disorders.

 In 2007, genome-wide association studies using single nucleotide polymorphism (SNP) arrays resulted in the near simultaneous reporting of the first common genetic variant that affects the risk of coronary heart disease (CHD; defined as inadequate circulation to cardiac muscle and surrounding tissue resulting in MI, unstable angina pectoris, coronary revascularization, or death) in Caucasians.
-The SNPs reported commonly across these studies were supplemented with more SNPs with similar estimates of CHD risk in the same and additional studies.
-These SNPs were confirmed in case-control replication studies in a variety of study populations, showing that the identified SNPs were associated with CHD and even more specifically with MI.
-All of the SNPs were found within a locus spanning a 58-kilobase region at chromosome 9p21.3 (thus the locus is sometimes represented more specifically as 9p21.3; for simplicity, 9p21 will be used for the rest of this document), are highly correlated (r2>0.8) and thus are said to be in linkage disequilibrium (the non-random association of alleles).
-In all studies, the association of any identified SNP with CHD risk was shown to be independent of traditional risk factors.
+Additional studies identified other SNPs with similar estimates of CHD risk.
+These SNPs were confirmed in case control replication studies in a variety of study populations, showing that the identified SNPs were associated with CHD and even more specifically with MI.
+All of the SNPs were found within a locus spanning a 58-kilobase region at chromosome 9p21.3 (thus the locus is sometimes represented more specifically as 9p21.3; for simplicity, 9p21 will be used for the rest of this document), are highly correlated (r²>0.8) and thus are said to be in linkage disequilibrium (the non-random association of alleles).
+The association of any identified SNP with CHD risk was shown to be independent of traditional risk factors.

-Several studies have extended the 9p21 association to other vascular diseases including ischemic stroke; thus 9p21 may be reported as associated with CVD outcomes, defined as including CHD outcomes plus ischemic stroke.
-Associations have also been reported with abdominal aortic aneurysm, and with intracranial arterial aneurysm.
+Several studies have extended the 9p21 association to other vascular diseases including ischemic stroke; thus 9p21 may be reported as associated with CVD (defined as CHD and cerebrovascular disease) outcomes.
+Associations have also been reported with abdominal aortic aneurysm and with intracranial arterial aneurysm and other vascular diseases.